 The Concordia Choir

 The Concordia Choir of Concordia University, Irvine, maintains a distinctive tradition of excellence with performances throughout the United States, Western Europe, Asia, and South America.
-The critically-acclaimed ensemble of fifty voices performs a diverse selection of the finest sacred choral literature from a variety of cultures and historical eras.
-The Concordia Choir performs before large audiences in the beautiful acoustics of the Concordia Center of Worship and Performing Arts.
-Their annual performances include the popular Concordia Christmas Concerts, a Fall Festival of Hymns, national tours, and a MasterWorks Concert series with professional orchestra.
+The critically-acclaimed ensemble of forty-five voices performs a diverse selection of fine sacred choral literature from a variety of cultures and historical eras.
+The Concordia Choir regularly performs before large audiences in the beautiful acoustics of the Concordia Center for Worship and Performing Arts.
+Their annual performances include national tours, the popular Concordia Christmas Concerts, a Fall Festival of Hymns, and a MasterWorks Concert series with professional orchestra.

 The Concordia Choir of Concordia University, Irvine is comprised of excellent singers from around the United States.
-Half of its approximately fifty singers are from the state of California, the rest represent more than a dozen different states.
-Music majors make up a third of the ensemble, while others include majors in elementary education, business, pre-med, history, math, theatre, and English.
-Other students are preparing for church work as pastors, youth directors, and music directors.
+Over half of its singers are from the state of California, while the rest represent nine different states.
+Music majors make up a third of the ensemble, while others include majors in elementary education, international studies, communication, business, psychology, pre-med, chemistry, math, theatre, and English.
+Several students are preparing for church work as pastors, youth directors, and music directors.

 The Concordia Choir will tour domestically this spring through the beautiful island of Oahu as part of its Concordia Choir “Aloha” Tour 2015.
 A list of performances and repertoire will be available online at www.cui.edu/GOmusic.